remithomas/expressjs-api-starter-project/README.md

 - [X] As an User, I want to sign-in
 - [ ] As an User, I want to sign-out
-- [ ] As an User, I want to be automatically reconnected
+- [X] As an User, I want to be automatically reconnected (using refresh Token)

 ## Requirements